-Have you ever kept an employee in a position way to long where it was clear they were struggling... and there was not an acceptable level of improvement in sight...over an extended period of time?
+Have you ever kept an employee in a position way too long when it was clear they were struggling... with no acceptable level of improvement in sight...over an extended period of time?

 When describing elements of Human Resources - which I do in the most literally sense in my executive briefing book The Human Quotient: The Most Potent Force for Your Business Success - I describe job function abilities in these ways: